 - Non-SCARP students who wish to take eligible SCARP courses may contact info.scarp@ubc.ca to enquire.

-- For course dates and times, or more information, please visit the UBC Course Schedule.
+- For course dates and times, or more information, please consult UBC's Student Workday interface.

 - Are you an undergrad student looking to take a graduate course?